pjjonesnz/datatables-buttons-excel-styles/README.md

 ## Usage

-This plugin adds a new option `excelStyles` to the [DataTables Buttons configuration array](https://datatables.net/reference/option/buttons.buttons).
+This plugin adds a new option named `excelStyles` to the [DataTables Buttons configuration](https://datatables.net/reference/option/buttons.buttons).

-Add an `excelStyles` option to your button, containing either a single [Excel Style Object](#excel-style-object) or an array of Excel Style Objects to be applied to your table.
+This option will contain your style which consists of either a single [Excel Style Object](#excel-style-object) or an array of [Excel Style Objects](#excel-style-object) to be applied to your table.

 ### Style Example